 - Adapts to any reservoir size

 By directly connecting a flow rate sensor, it is possible to monitor or control flow rate in real time.
 The algorithm includes a continuous optimization of the parameters that allows it to adapt to the interactions between microfluidic channels in complex situations.

 Stop & Go, pressure/vacuum capabilities

-When using a gas micropump alone, pressure drops are very slow, as shown in Fig. 5 that compares Fluigent solution with a standalone gas micropump.
-In fact, it is possible to observe that the micropump will take more than a minute to reach zero pressure.
+When using a gas micropump alone, pressure drops are slow, (see Fig. 5) as compared to Fluigent’s solution with a standalone gas micropump.
+In fact, the micropump will take more than a minute to reach zero pressure.

 |Compact pressure/flow control technology||Standard pressure controllers|